On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: On the Regularity of Causal Fermion Systems

-At this point, arguing as in the proof of point (ii) of Lemma \ref{double regularazione}, we see that $a=2\pi\,\gR u(x)$.
-The proof of point (iii) can be checked easily, by applying the regularization operator, exploiting lemma \ref{double regularazione} and noticing that $\sS(x)$ is four dimensional.
+At this point, arguing as in the proof of point (ii) of Lemma \ref{double regularazione}, we see that $a=2\pi\,\gR_\varepsilon u(x)$.
+The proof of point (iii) can be checked easily, by applying the regularization operator to \eqref{eigenvectors}, exploiting Lemma \ref{double regularazione} and noticing that $S_x$ has dimension four.
 To conclude, let us prove point (iv).
-Exploiting points (ii) and Proposition \ref{propositionkerneldiagonal} we have:
+Exploiting points (ii) and Proposition \ref{propositionkerneldiagonal}, we have

 The proof is complete. \end{proof}